Frozen Lobster Tails

 Cold-water lobster tails generally come from Australia, New Zealand, and South Africa.
 It is harder to get frozen lobster tails from Maine as the lobster are more expensive and the tails usually have less meat.
 Look for the cold water ones, as they have whiter meat and are considered more tender because they grown more slowly in colder winters.
 Yes, the cold-water lobster tails will probably be more expensive, but why take a chance!

-Other things to avoid when buying frozen lobster tails: If you see any discoloration, like black spots, in the flesh of the lobster meat, don't purchase, as they were probably not handled properly.
-Also, if the tail has a grayish color, it is a sign the lobster wasn't alive during the processing.
+If you see any discoloration, like black spots, in the flesh of the lobster meat, do not purchase, as they were probably not handled properly.

 How To Thaw Frozen Lobster Tails:

 Let the frozen lobster thaw in the refrigerator 24 hours before cooking.
-Cooking un-thawed tails will result in tough meat.
+Cooking unthawed tails will result in tough meat.

 Lobster will thaw faster if placed in a plastic bag and immersed in water while in the refrigerator.